EllaChang/MicroELI/README.md

 (process-text text)

+## Current Issues

+To successfully parse "jack paid the check with a check", articles "the" and "a" must take on a different form of definition where they don't look for a noun to form a noun phrase.
+Otherwise, the control flow of the stack will not have given *predicted* a value by the time the program gets to the first "check".
+However, these alternative definitions will not correctly parse "jack got a red kite".
+In this scenario, "a" must look for an adjective to form a noun phrase so that the predicates defined in "red" can be appended to the final CD form.

 ## Conceptual Dependency Predicates

 **ATRANS** - the transfer of an abstract relationship such as possession, ownership or control.